bigdelys/manyfesto/README.md

+# Manyfesto
 <div align="center">
   <img src="/logo.svg">
 </div>

 Manyfesto is a data-science tool written in Python.
 It enables you to to assign meta-data (data about data, as a set of key-value pairs) to each file using a few simple rules.
 Such meta-data can then be used in data processing scripts, for example to assign class labels when training a machine learning algorithm.

+##What problem does it solve?
+You may be wondering what is the problem Manyfesto tries to solve.
+Most data-science workflows include a step where the data from a number of different files is read and combined together to form data arrays.
+As the number of these files increases, it becomes more important to keep them organized and keep track of their metadata.
+For example, imagine you want to create a machine learning system to detect fraudulent transactions.
+The customer, e.g. a bank, provides you with
+20 files, 15 of them containing legitimate transactions and 5 containing fraudulent ones.
+Transaction type is encoded in file names, along with some other information (date range).

+So far these files are easy to manage: you can place them in two folders (fraudulent or not), or read write a few lines of code to infer transaction classes from their names at load time.
+During the processing these files, you find some quality issues with a subset of them and report them to the bank.
+After a while they send you a new set of files with improved processing.
+This new set contains improved versions of the problematic subset plus some new files.
+But unfortunately it has a slightly different naming convention, different enough that requires new code to process it.

+As the project continues, this process repeats a few more times, resulting in multiple folders each containing files with a slightly different naming conventions.
+Now you need to keep track of a number of values for each file: the order it was received form the bank, its naming convention and whether it contains fraudulent transactions.
+This is often addressed by having multiple `if/else` statements in the import code.
+Unfortunately this solution is neither elegant nor very scalable.

+Manyfesto offers an alternative solution: all metadata is obtained in a single line of code by calling Manyfesto.
+To specify how metadata is to be extracted, you create a short YAML file is each folder.
+Common metadata or extraction rules can be placed on parent folder and are inherited to subfolders.

+## Example

 It is easier to show what Manyfesto does by an example.
 If we have a folder called `animals` containing the following files: